ergoncugler/find-similar-texts/README.md

 # Finder: Text Similarity Clustering

-This Python code provides a function to find and cluster similar texts within a DataFrame based on a similarity threshold.
+This code provides a function to find and cluster similar texts within a DataFrame based on a similarity threshold.
 It utilizes the SequenceMatcher from the difflib library to calculate text similarity ratios and assigns unique cluster IDs to similar texts.
 Access the code [[ here ]](https://github.com/ergoncugler/finder-text-similarity-clustering/blob/main/finder.py).

 ## Functions:
 ### **text_similarity(text1, text2, similarity_threshold=0.95)**